Jingxuaw/PRS-project_Your-Dietician/README.md

 All the functions are programmed based on Python and presented on a HTML page

-The recipe dataset was get from Kaggle: https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions
+The recipe dataset was get from Kaggle open source dataset: https://www.kaggle.com/shuyangli94/food-com-recipes-and-user-interactions

 The food image dataset was get from food-101：http://data.vision.ee.ethz.ch/cvl/food-101.tar.gz
 ## Team Members